 Virtual reality was part of SHoP's appearance at the Intrepid Salute to Freedom gala.
 Image courtesy of SHoP.

 Has it led to additional commissions from clients?

 For sure.
 It’s so aligned with our story and our DNA here, it’s very complementary to a lot of what we're always trying to get across about how we see architecture and approach designing it.
 We’ve been very successful so far integrating VR into our process for all types of clients—public, private, high-profile, first-timers.
 Every type of client, every type of program, VR has a place in the process.

 What were the goals you set out to achieve by using virtual reality?

 Get rid of drawings!
 That is our never-ending cry: get rid of drawings, save the world!
 We do our design work in a VR environment now.
 People pull the information they need and do their work real-time right in VR.
 That's a huge step toward the ultimate goal: to stay in the 3D environment all the way from first conceptual sketches through development, and then right out into the job site or the factory floor for component manufacturing.
 I think this technology, combined with AR, is going to change the game forever on the design end.

 The next challenge, the one we need to address right now, is that for permitting and construction you still extract 2D.
 You basically have to take a step backward in comprehensibility to make your design visible to those audiences.
 This is a transitional state—it's going to take a lot of work across all the associated fields, including law and government, but eventually we'll get to a place where permits will be issued off model-based information and AR will guide construction in the field.

 Speed up your design processes and improve client communication with immersive VR walkthroughs.

-Start your free 45-day trial of Prospect today and instantly bring any SketchUp, Revit, Navisworks, Rhino, FBX, or OBJ file into VR.
+Start your free trial of Prospect today and instantly bring any SketchUp, Revit, Navisworks, Rhino, FBX, or OBJ file into VR.